actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 So, the first thing I do when planning is to create an Excel study schedule.
 I then count the number of days I have until the exam and allocate them for reading each chapter of each book with respect to the number of pages in that chapter.
-When I finish each chapter, I record the date in my Excel file.
-By doing so, I verify that I am on schedule.
+When I finish each chapter, I record the date in my Excel file to I verify that I am on schedule.
 I target to finish reading 30 days before the exam and use the rest of the time for practice.
 Similarly, 30 days doesn't mean I shut myself away and study.
 It takes less than an hour per day on average.